The process of graduating is not automatic; undergraduate students must file a formal request to gradute.

 account to file online

 .
 Once you file for graduation, you are automatically stopped from registering for the semester following your intended graduation term.
 If you realize that you will not be able to graduate as planned, you must come to the Office of the Registrar and cancel your graduation application.
 We will activate your file to allow you to register for the subsequent semester.
-Degrees are conferred three times a year: February (fall), May/June (spring), and September (summer).
+Degrees are conferred four times a year: January (fall), February (winter), May/June (spring), and September (summer).
 “Conferral” means that the Office of the Registrar posts a notation of the award of a degree in the student’s academic record.
 For most purposes, the terms “graduation” and “conferral of degree” are synonymous.
 “Commencement” is another matter.
 It refers to the ceremony, which is held only once

 a year at the end of the spring semester.
+For additional information regarding commencement please click here

 If you are an inactive student and have already fulfilled the requirements for graduation, please go to the Undergraduate Admissions Office